jkillingsworth/jkillingsworth.com/_posts/2019-09-14-estimating-the-weights-of-biased-coins.md

     \end{document}
 {% endlatex %}

-For succinctness, I am using an alternate zero based index to represent the terminal states.
+For succinctness, I am using an alternate zero-based index to represent the terminal states.
 The following relationship holds:

 {% latex 1 fig-18 %}
     \begin{document}